 Some studies suggest that physical differences in the brain, or injury to the brain, may be linked to schizophrenia.
 Other physical causes have also been suggested.

 Research into a wide range of other possible causes is ongoing.

 Are some people more likely to be diagnosed than others?

 About one in every 100 people is diagnosed with schizophrenia.
 It seems to affect roughly the same number of men and women.
 Most people diagnosed with schizophrenia are aged between 18 and 35, with men tending to be diagnosed at a slightly younger age than women.

 African-Caribbean men in the UK are particularly likely to be diagnosed with schizophrenia, despite there being no evidence that they are biologically more vulnerable to it.
 It has been suggested that this is caused by difficult life events, such as migration, racism, environment and cultural differences that affect mental health.

 It may also be that psychiatrists with very different cultural, religious or social experiences to their patients mistakenly diagnose schizophrenia.

-This information was published in July 2014.
-We will revise it in 2017.
+This information was published in February 2017.
+We will revise it in 2020.